Homemade Blackberry Ice Cream

 Why make this ice cream?

-- It needs just 3 ingredients that you probably already have on hand, and it takes just five minutes to whip.
+- It needs just three ingredients that you probably already have on hand, and it takes just five minutes to whip.

-- And you can use fresh or frozen blackberries any time of the year.
+- And you can also use fresh or frozen blackberries at any time of the year.

-- And unlike traditional ice cream, this one has no eggs, which means it's eggless - one treat for everyone.
+- Also, unlike traditional ice cream, this one has no eggs, which means it’s eggless – one treat for everyone.

 Ingredients and substitutes

-- Whipping cream - The higher the fat, the creamier your ice cream.
-For example, I use 38% fat content in my heavy cream.
+- Whipping cream – The higher the fat, the creamier your ice cream.
+For example, I use heavy cream with 38% fat.

-- Condensed milk - Condensed milk is sweetened, which is why we do not add any additional sugar.
+- Condensed milk – Condensed milk is sweetened, so we do not add any additional sugar.
 You can also use homemade condensed milk.

 - Optional ingredients

-- lemon juice and zest - if you like a lemon blackberry ice cream you can add 2 to 4 tablespoon of lemon juice and 1 teaspoon of lemon zest to the condensed milk mixture.
+- Lemon juice and zest – If you like a lemon blackberry ice cream, you can also add 2 to 4 tbsp of lemon juice and 1 tsp of lemon zest to the condensed milk mixture.

-- In the large bowl of a stand mixer, with the whisk attachment, whip the whipping cream until almost stiff peaks.
+- In the large bowl of a stand mixer, with the whisk attachment, whip the whipping cream until it forms almost stiff peaks.

 - Crush the blackberries with a fork.
 Then, add the blackberry puree to the whipped cream mixture and combine.